Act-Cadenza/Algomon/README.md

 ## Algomon Monster Catching Game
 ### Overview
-This is a simple game built with Algorand's pyteal, a smart contract language.
-This makes use of Pyteal's global and local states to store values that will be used in the game.
- In this game, players can explore a virtual map and capture monsters.
+This is a Blockchain-Based Game or Dapp game developed using Algorand's Pyteal, a smart contract language.
+The game utilizes Pyteal's global and local states to store necessary values for gameplay.
+Players can explore a virtual map and engage in the challenge of capturing monsters.

 ## Game Mechanics